ljvmiranda921/polyglot-teachers/README.md

 source .venv/bin/activate
 ```

-Isambard is a bit different because the login node doesn't have a GPU.
+Isambard is a bit different because the login node doesn't have a GPU (if you sync normally, it will install the CPU versions of pytorch which will mess up your virtual environment).
 Instead you should run these commands:

 ```sh
 uv sync --no-install-package triton --no-install-package torch --no-install-package torchaudio --no-install-package torchvision --no-install-package vllm